For years, I’ve been advocating people forget about their passions for a minute and start an online business the boring way:

 9) Improve Your Digital Skillset

-What’s the first step of the boring way to build an online business I mentioned above?
+What’s the first step in the boring way of building an online business, as I mentioned above?

 That’s right, learn the relevant skills.